 You’ve said before that much of the inspiration for your art comes from dreams, and more specifically nightmares?

 Everyone always wants to know about my dreams.
 The inspiration is mostly from literature actually.
 I have read so many things that have inspired me.
 Beckett was very much an inspiration for me.
-His theatre especially.
-I made paintings as a homage to Samuel Beckett [_Homage to S. Beckett I,II,III_].
+His theater, especially.
+I made paintings as a homage to Samuel Beckett [Homage to S. Beckett I,II,III].
 They were some of the very few colored paintings I’ve done.

 What other writers were an inspiration for you?

 Crime writers especially.
 I started with Edgar Wallace and then all sorts of Western writers.

 Your work comes from a much darker place than Beckett or Wallace?

 Darker, yes.
 It came partly from Chur where I grew up; partly from the war.
 I was born in 1940 so I could feel the atmosphere when my parents were afraid.
 The lamps were always a bluish dark, so the planes would not bomb us.
 Switzerland and Germany are close.
 The targets weren’t always very well marked.
 I felt the fear of that very much.
 Later on at a certain time I saw a lot of witchcraft books and stuff like that.
 H. P. Lovecraft and these kind of people.
 I’d say my inspiration comes from books mostly, but dreams also.

 Is there any way that you can control the dreams and manipulate your surroundings from within the dream?